I love reading and writing. I came to writing late in life and discovered a world where I feel like a fish in the water.

 The civil war was devastating.
 Young men and women with bright futures were killed defending their community.
 Within that small community, groups turned against each other.
 People who previously lived a nice life became poor, and some experienced hunger.

 A year into the civil war, the rapes started.
 Rapes of mostly young female adults were sometimes ‘civil’, at other times came with beatings.
 Life became a nightmare.
-Men and young men in Sana’s community had to take up weapons to protect their families.
+Men and young men in Sana’s community had to arm themselves with weapons to protect their families.
 A few young women followed suit.
 A score of people young and old died in the four-year civil war and the nation’s economy was devastated.

 Under threat of annihilation, the community came together, helping each other in any way they can.

 Lori joined a militia and became part of a group of security vigilantes.
 In the absence of the police who were no show, a group of them walked the neighborhoods at night to protect the people.

 Patricia was the one who took it the hardest.
 As she was the beautiful one, she was expected to marry well and to live a good life.
 She had hoped to help her mother and young sister this way.
 Instead, she ended up a high school drop-out without much prospect.
 She held two low-paying jobs to put food on the table.
 Being highly intelligent, she used her gift to tarnish people’s reputations to relieve her anger and resentment.

 Betrayed by her close friend and business partner, with no money left, and feeling constantly under threat, having herself being raped, Sana gradually lost her sanity.
 From a loving person and a devoted mother, she turned cold and bitter, and with time started behaving as if she were insane.